Platformatory/blog/_posts/2024-09-05-comparision-of-kafka-ui-monitoring-tools.md

 toc: true
 ---

-# Exploring Kafka UI Solutions: Features, Comparisons, and Use Cases

 # Introduction

 This blog post explores various UI solutions available for Apache Kafka.
 Why do we need a Kafka UI when we have well documented APIs and client libraries?
 There are a lot of reasons.